skellystudios/skelly-io/skellyio-jekyll/_posts/2016-02-12-storytime-lang.markdown

 ### Basics

 A storylang program is a series of sentences.
-Sentences are separated by full-stops `.` (translation for America English: periods).
-All 'statements' (liguistically equivalent to clauses) are expressions: every statement returns a value.
+Sentences are separated by full-stops `.` (translation for American English: periods).
+All 'statements' (linguistically equivalent to clauses) are expressions: every statement returns a value.

 ### Variables